Potential hepatitis A exposure from Chickamauga restaurant worker

 The health department recommends that anyone who consumed food or drink at this restaurant during this time contact their healthcare provider or local health department to determine if a hepatitis A vaccination is needed to prevent the disease.
 The hepatitis A vaccine is safe, effective, and well-tolerated.
 It is the best protection against the hepatitis A virus.
 Additional protective measures, such as immune globulin injections, may be recommended for certain people.

-Free hepatitis A vaccination will be provided at the Catoosa and Walker County Health Departments on Thursday, March 28, 8 a.m. to 6:30 p.m.; Friday, March 29, 8 a.m. to 2 p.m.; and Saturday, March 30, from 8 a.m. to noon.
+Free hepatitis A vaccinations were provided at the Catoosa and Walker County Health Departments this past weekend.

-Anyone who consumed food and/or drink at the restaurant during this time should also:
+Anyone who consumed food and/or drink at the restaurant during March 4-17 should:

 1. Monitor their health for symptoms of hepatitis A infection up to fifty days after exposure.